 You could also grab a bite on the garden’s outdoor patio, as they serve pizza and some beverages.

-3. Take a ferry ride
+Take a ferry ride from Seattle to Bainbridge Island

 As mentioned above, Seattle is surrounded by water, so it only made sense to take a ferry ride to one of the nearby destinations.
 You can choose between a short Seattle Harbor Cruise, a ride to one of the islands, or even a full-day Cruise to Victoria, Canada.